henrytien/henry-notes/reading/design_patterns.md

 ### Definition
 An adapter allows two incompatible interfaces to work together.
 This is the real-world definition for an adapter.
 Interfaces may be incompatible, but the inner functionality should suit the need.
 The adapter design pattern allows otherwise incompatible classes to work together by converting the interface of one class into an interface expected by the clients.

+## Applicability
+Use the Adapter pattern when
+- you want to use an existing class, and its interface does not match the one you need.
+-  youwanttocreateareusableclassthatcooperateswithunrelatedorunfore- seen classes, that is, classes that don't necessarily have compatible interfaces.
+- (object adapter only) you need to use several existing subclasses, but it's un- practical to adapt their interface by subclassing every one.
+An object adapter can adapt the interface of its parent class.

 # Reference